 by Mike Ratliff

-I give thanks to my God always for you because of the grace of God that was given you in Christ Jesus, that in every way you were enriched in him in all speech and all knowledge– even as the testimony about Christ was confirmed among you– so that you are not lacking in any spiritual gift, as you wait for the revealing of our Lord Jesus Christ, who will sustain you to the end, guiltless in the day of our Lord Jesus Christ.
-God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord.
-(1 Corinthians 1:4-9 ESV)
+4 I thank my God always concerning you for the grace of God which was given you in Christ Jesus, 5 that in everything you were enriched in Him, in all speech and all knowledge, 6 even as the testimony concerning Christ was confirmed in you, 7 so that you are not lacking in any gift, awaiting eagerly the revelation of our Lord Jesus Christ, 8 who will also confirm you to the end, blameless in the day of our Lord Jesus Christ.
+9 God is faithful, through whom you were called into fellowship with His Son, Jesus Christ our Lord.
+1 Corinthians 1:4-9 (NASB)

 Why do authentic Christians persevere?
 Carefully read the passage I placed at the top of this post.
 Genuine Christians persevere to the end because God is faithful.
 The faithfulness of man is at best unreliable.
 Also, notice that Paul did not say that Christians persevere because of faithful ministers to lead and guide them.
 No, God would never trust His children’s perseverance to mere men.
 Instead, the whole burden of our salvation must rest on the faithfulness of our covenant God.

-Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-(James 1:17 ESV)
+17 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
+James 1:17 (NASB)

 God is faithful in His love; He knows no variation or shadow due to change.
 Unlike men, God is faithful to His purpose.
 He is finishes what He starts.
 He is faithful to His relationships.
 All in Christ have a relationship with Him and, therefore, God.
 They are God’s children and He will never renounce them.
 He is faithful to His promises and will never allow one of them to fail for a single believer.
 He is faithful to His covenant, which He made with us in Christ Jesus and ratified with the blood of His sacrifice.
 He is faithful to His Son and will not allow His precious blood to be shed win vain.
 He is faithful to His people, to whom He has promised eternal life, and from whom He will not turn away.

 It is the faithfulness of God that is the foundation and cornerstone of our hope of final perseverance, not our religiosity, nor any mystical higher life pursuits such as “let go and let God.”
 We are unable to cleanse ourselves and become holy through our own efforts.
-Without God working in us to preserve us as He sanctifies us as we work out our salvation with fear and trembling (Philippians 2:12) we would never spiritually mature.
-Our sanctification is synergistic.
+Without God working in us to preserve us as He sanctifies us as we work out our salvation with fear and trembling (Philippians 2:12) we would never mature spiritually.
 We submit to and obey God as He works in us to make us holy as we learn to mortify our sins and walk in repentance.